jasniec/WebsiteParser/README.md

 # Attributes

-There are a few attributes:
+There are a few default attributes:

 ## Selector
 Properties without this attribute won't take part of parse process. \